opentelekomcloud/docs-next/docs/blueprints/by-use-case/networking/site-to-site-vpn-with-enterprise-router.md

 Make sure that the ASN of your Enterprise Router matches the ASN of the VPN Gateway that is attached to the router.
 :::

-### Creating an Enterprise Router on Open Telekom Cloud
+### Creating an Enterprise Router on T Cloud Public

 1. Log in to the Open Telekom Management Console.
 2. Navigate to **Network -> Enterprise Router**.